catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 In FP Experiments/Behavior/PS/139.298,
 - one of the sessions (ex.
 09/20/19) is actually from subject 144.306
 - 144.306 is a ghost -- it doesn't show up in any of the behavior folders and not in the mosue demographics google sheet

+In FP Experiments/Behavior/PS/140.306,
+- one of the sessions (ex.
+09/06/19) has a bunch of garbage to the right of the 'A' variable